TmBrnr/TmBrnr/README.md

 ### 💡 Fun Fact

-I've led a masterclass on practical CRM strategies and KPI success measurement, attended by over 200 people!
+I once spoke at a tech conference about practical AI implementation strategies, sharing insights with over 200 attendees!

 ### 🌍 Languages